By Matt Harrison

 Contact: Matt Harrison, writer

 August 12th, 2017

-From a letter given to Justin after the interview
+From a hand written letter given to Justin after the interview

 …I can go on now about how your music impacted me like no other music has since I was an angsty 14 year-old, sitting on the top-bunk of a second hand bunk bed, shot-gunning beers with the window cracked so I could do my best to smoke a couple cigarettes.
 Instead, I’ll save my wrist the ache and your eyes the agony.